 The DVD includes a "Warner Night at the Movies" program of 1939 trailers, newsreel, cartoon, and an interesting Technicolor short film, SONS OF LIBERTY.
 Claude Rains stars in SONS OF LIBERTY as Haym Solomon, a relatively unheralded patriot who played an important role in the American Revolution.
 The 20-minute short co-stars Gale Sondergaard and Donald Crisp and was directed by Michael Curtiz.

 DODGE CITY is also available on video.

-The film is part of the Turner Classic Movies library and will next air on December 26, 2006.
+The film is part of the Turner Classic Movies library.
 The trailer can be viewed here.

 Update: DODGE CITY is now also available on Blu-ray.